simonjamain/gitnoob/README.md

 ## dicussion / improvements

+- todo: ask if feature branches should be pushed on creation and deleted on the remote on deletion (if present on remote)
 - todo: run system tests before creating a new version ?
 - add a basic init function that create the repository, add a remote and sets up all the needed branches to start a project fast
 - we might consider removing the dev branch as the code here is supposed to be ready to deploy.
 It looks like it could be simplified.